-Subsequently, on February 2, once the Russian invasion of Ukraine started, the Situation Committee was established.
-This Committee is a support body for the National Security Council (NSC) and is unique for the whole National Security System in crisis management matters.
-It acts in accordance with the political and strategic guidelines issued by the NSC in those crises in which its action is required; and it is chaired by the Minister of the Presidency, Parliamentary Relations and Democratic Memory.
+Subsequently, on February 2, the Situation Committee was established.
+On February 24, 294 days ago, the Russian invasion of Ukraine started.
+This Committee -chaired by the Minister for the Presidency, Parliamentary Relations and Democratic Memory-is a support body for the National Security Council (NSC) and is unique for the whole National Security System in crisis management matters.
+In the performance of its tasks, the Situation Committee acts in accordance with the political and strategic guidelines issued by the NSC in those crises in which its action is required.

-In the context of this crisis -which has a profound impact in Europe and in Spain the Committee has set up four specific working groups, to carry out the following tasks:
+In order to address this crisis -which has a profound impact in Europe and in Spain-the Situation Committee has set up five specific working groups, to carry out the following tasks:

-- 1. To establish a cybersecurity action plan at the national level; - To coordinate the implementation of the sanctions approved by the European Union and Spain;
+- 1. To establish a cybersecurity action plan at the national level; - 2.
+To coordinate the implementation of the sanctions approved by the European Union and Spain;